sympy/sympy/doc/src/install.rst

 Installation
 ------------

 The SymPy CAS can be installed on virtually any computer with Python.
+SymPy does require `mpmath`_ and `matchpy`_ Python libraries to be installed first.
-SymPy does require `mpmath`_ Python library to be installed first.
-The recommended method of installation is through Anaconda, which includes mpmath, as well as several other useful libraries.
+The recommended method of installation is through Anaconda, which includes mpmath and matchpy, as well as several other useful libraries.
 Alternatively, some Linux distributions have SymPy packages available.

-SymPy officially supports Python 3.5, 3.6, 3.7, and PyPy.
+SymPy officially supports Python 3.6, 3.7, 3.8 and PyPy.

 Anaconda
 ========